ChristianGracia/Bash-Script-Generator/README.md

 You can read dependencies from a file like requirements.txt for Python or package.json for JavaScript/TypeScript.

+This is still in development so this package's main use is to generate long scripts using hardcoded objects or arrays in index.ts or using a file like requirements.txt to generate a long chain of pip installs.

+**Other dependency files like package.json will get added in the future**

 If you do not have dependency files or want to use an unsupported language you can hardcode in your dependencies as seen below

 ---